pinerylabs/project-management/README.md

 * [Issues](https://github.com/pinerylabs/project-management/issues)—requests for improvements to
     the project (whether feature requests, bug reports or anything else).
-* [Product Backlog](https://github.com/pinerylabs/project-management/projects/1)—a set of ordered
+* [Milestones](https://github.com/pinerylabs/project-management/milestones)—a set of ordered
-    lists of issues arranged in columns according to how soon they are scheduled to be added to the product, or what release they were part of.
-The "Current Release" column shows things which are planned for the next release, and "Triage" contains items which have not yet been duely categorized and prioritized.
+    lists of issues arranged according to how soon they are scheduled to be added to the product.
+The lowest numbered release is the one which will come out next.
+"Triage" contains new items which have not yet been duely categorized and prioritized.
+"Unspecified Release" contains items which are understood, but not planned for a particular release.

 ### ADDING ISSUES